jyoshiriro-bandtec/SerialBTControl/README.md

 FPlayAndroid, available at: https://github.com/carlosrafaelgn/FPlayAndroid

+---

-This projected is licensed under the terms of the GPLv3.
+This project is licensed under the terms of the GPLv3.
 See LICENSE.txt for more details.